BitwiseFPGA/PureLiquid-CS2-External/README.md

 🎯 **External Aimbot** - with TraceShape Visibility Check
 🎯 **External CreateMove Hook** - for AImbot Autoshoot and in the feature silent aim
 🎯 **External CAnimatableSceneObjectDesc Hook** - for External Chams
+🎯 **External CUIEngineSource2** - Run script in Context of a panel or just standalone

 ---